HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ### Actors

 * Software Applications
-  * **SHL Sharing Application**.
-Helps users creates, manage, and share SHLinks.
+  * **SMART Health Links Sharing Application**.
+Helps users creates, manage, and share SMART Health Links.
 Also referred to below as "server".
 This application can include local software as well as server-side components.
-  * **SHL Receiving Application**.
-Helps users receive SHLinks and work with associated content.
+  * **SMART Health Links Receiving Application**.
+Helps users receive SMART Health Links and work with associated content.
 Also referred to below as "client".
 * Users
   * **Sharing User**.
-An individual working with a SHL Sharing Application to create/manage/share information
+An individual working with a SMART Health Links Sharing Application to create/manage/share information
   * **Receiving User**.
-An individual working with a SHL Receiving Application to retrieve/display/use information.
-In autonmous use cases there may be no Receiving User.
+An individual working with a SMART Health Links Receiving Application to retrieve/display/use information.
+In autonomous use cases there may be no Receiving User.

 <p></p>

-### Pre-protocol step: Sharing User configures a new SHLink
+### Pre-protocol step: Sharing User configures a new SMART Health Linksink

-Working with a SHL Sharing Application, the Sharing User makes a few decisions up front:
+Working with a SMART Health Links Sharing Application, the Sharing User makes a few decisions up front:

 * **What to share**.
-Depending on the SHL Sharing Application, the Sharing User might explicitly choose a set of files or define a "sharing policy" that matches different data over time.
+Depending on the SMART Health Links Sharing Application, the Sharing User might explicitly choose a set of files or define a "sharing policy" that matches different data over time.
-* **Whether the SHLink will require a Passcode** to access.
-Depending on the SHL Sharing Application, a Passcode may be mandatory.
+* **Whether the SMART Health Linksink will require a Passcode** to access.
+Depending on the SMART Health Links Sharing Application, a Passcode may be mandatory.
-* **Whether the SHLink will expire** at some pre-specified time.
-Depending on the SHL Sharing Application, an expiration time may be mandatory.
+* **Whether the SMART Health Linksink will expire** at some pre-specified time.
+Depending on the SMART Health Links Sharing Application, an expiration time may be mandatory.

-Regarding "what to share": a single SHLink at a specific point in time will *resolve* to a manifest of files of the following types:
+Regarding "what to share": a single SMART Health Linksink at a specific point in time will *resolve* to a manifest of files of the following types:
 * `application/smart-health-card`: a JSON file with a `.verifiableCredential` array containing SMART Health Card JWS strings, as specified by https://spec.smarthealth.cards#via-file-download.
 * `application/fhir+json`: a JSON file containing any FHIR resource (e.g., an individual resource or a Bundle of resources).
 Note that this format is not inherently tamper-proof, but the content may be include digital signatures or have other verification processes associated with it, which are not defined here.
 * `application/smart-api-access`: a JSON file with a SMART Access Token Response (see [SMART App Launch](https://hl7.org/fhir/smart-app-launch/app-launch.html#response-5)).
 Two additional properties are defined:
   * `aud` Required string indicating the FHIR Server Base URL where this token can be used (e.g.,  ``"https://server.example.org/fhir"``)
   * `query`: Optional array of strings acting as hints to the client, indicating queries it might want to make (e.g., `["Coverage?patient=123&_tag=family-insurance"]`)

-At configuration time, the SHL Sharing Application SHALL generate a random key used for encrypting/decrypting the files in the manifest (see ["Decryption"](#encrypting-and-decrypting-files)).
+At configuration time, the SMART Health Links Sharing Application SHALL generate a random key used for encrypting/decrypting the files in the manifest (see ["Decryption"](#encrypting-and-decrypting-files)).

 <p></p>